thesteady/xy-leaflet/blogpost.md

 - mention mounting all the points individually vs. as a layer (performance concerns?)
 - link to my github repo

+## Adding a Custom Basemap
+- add a custom basemap. maybe 4 differently colored quadrants so we can see what "area" we're exploring?

 ## Summary
 - reiterate why